echemdb/unitpackage/doc/usage/database_interactions.md

 next(iter(db))
 ```

-The database can be filtered for specific descriptors,
+The collection can be filtered for specific descriptors,
-wherby a new database is created.
+wherby a new collection is created.

 ```{code-cell} ipython3
 db_filtered = db.filter(lambda entry: entry.system.electrodes.working_electrode.material == 'Pt')